About Us

 WHY THE AMERICAN SPANIEL CLUB FOUNDATION?

-The American Spaniel Club Foundation (The Foundation and/or ASC Foundation and /or ASCF) is the only nonprofit 501c3 with the mission of bettering the life of Cocker Spaniels through research, education, and rescue.
+The American Spaniel Club Foundation (The Foundation and/or ASC Foundation and /or ASCF) is the only nonprofit 501 (c) (3) with the mission of bettering the lives of Cocker Spaniels through research, education, and rescue.

 We achieve this mission through a series of initiatives.